AlphaVantageSupport/stock_visualization_in_python_django/README.md

 </html>
 ```

 This is a chunky block of code!
-Don't worry - it basically completes the following 4 tasks:
+Don't worry - we can break it down into the following 4 steps:

 1. Load the Javascript dependencies:
 -  `<script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js"></script>` loads the powerful [Chart.js library](https://www.chartjs.org/) for data visualization